DIY: 13 Natural Cleaning Products From Your Pantry

 - Cleaning toilet: to get rid of limescale under the water line, throw several effervescent tablets of vitamin C overnight; in the morning remove plaque with a brush and rinse out with water.

 6. Olive Oil

-Not only olive oil is the best cleaner even for the most expensive furniture, it is a very economical one – you will need just a couple of drops for cleaning.
-Oil refreshes and polishes wooden surfaces and replaces a polish and wooden surfaces cleaners.
+Not only olive oil is the best cleaner even for the most expensive furniture, but it is also a very economical one—you will need just a couple of drops for cleaning.
+Oil refreshes and polishes wooden surfaces and replaces polish and wooden surfaces cleaners.

-- Cleaning and polishing wood: a couple of drops on a cotton fabric will refresh and polish wooden and leather furniture, solid objects and hardwood floors.
+- Cleaning and polishing wood: a couple of drops on a cotton cloth will refresh and polish wooden and leather furniture, solid objects, and hardwood floors.

 - Refreshing outdoor furniture: wipe balcony or patio furniture with oil from time to time, to prevent it from drying.

 7. Essential Oils